escauley/TCGA_survival_analysis_pipeline/README.md

 Download the sample sheet, the manifest, the metadata file, and the clinical data (as a tsv file) from the cart and onto your machine where you you will know the full path for referencing these files in later scripts.

+Run the download_data.py script

+***Note***
+After the download completes, move the sample sheet, manifest, metadata file, and clinical data into the TCGA study folder (example: TCGA-BLCA).

+Make a folder called "clinical_info" and put the clinical data file withint the clinical info folder.

 ### Uncompress files